dennisreus91/autochat_mvp/README.md

    `/typebot-webhook` endpoint.
 You can either send multipart form-data with a file field named `file` and a text field named `prompt`, or send a JSON body with keys `file` (containing an image URL) and `prompt`.

+Flask's default logging writes to the console.
+Inspect these logs for information about request handling and any image download errors when troubleshooting.